 Remember that semen changes consistency with time and temp.
 We are looking for an easy way to put it on the slide.
 A thick glob is probably just going to dirty your equipment.
-You are looking for a temp of somewhere close to 99.5 degrees F.
+Also, incubate your sample at a temp somewhere close to 99.5 degrees F.

 When you’re ready to observe, you will use a pipette to pull a little material from the sample cup and place one drop on the slide.
 Cover your sample with the slide cover and you’re ready to look.
 Some of your samples will likely seep out to the edge of the slide cover.
 That’s okay because there is still plenty to see between the cover and the slide itself.

 Then you’re ready to observe under the scope.
 It’s going to take some practice and you’re likely not going to get it right on the first try.
 You’re going to have to play around with it and experiment a little.
 It’s sort of like a science class in high school.

 Observing semen is pretty straight forward.
 You will likely see your little guys swimming around and of course, that’s normal.
 You’re looking for discolored blobs, worms, and egg-like shapes.
 These tend to stick out.
 Keep in mind that you should only collect these samples once a week.
 You want to “build up” between observations.
 Also, you’ll want to do this over several weeks or months; collecting many images.
 You’re looking for consistency over time.